luca-heitmann/website/content/library/technical-notes/self-hosting-with-rpi/3-deploy-cloud.md

   ocis:
     # ... original content ...
     labels:
-      caddy: files.${CLUSTER_DOMAIN}
+      caddy: cloud.${CLUSTER_DOMAIN}
       caddy.reverse_proxy: "{{upstreams 9200}}"
       stack-back.volumes: true
       stack-back.volumes.stop-during-backup: true
 ```

 Your task:
-1. Add the same labels to the vaultwarden container
+1. Add the same labels to the vaultwarden container and redeploy the stack
 2. Create some testing data in OCIS and vaultwarden
 3. Create a manual backup by running: